DylanMeeus/springboot_jwt_blog/_posts/2013-03-17-Authenticate-Azure-Mobile-Services-apps-with-Everything-using-Auth0.markdown

   mail: eugeniop@auth0.com
   url: http://twitter.com/eugenio_pace
   avatar: https://secure.gravatar.com/avatar/702d07476c482418b948b911504137a5?s=60
+description: "Windows Azure Mobile Services (WAMS) is a really neat technology by Microsoft to get you started very quickly with simple mobile apps."
 ---

 [Windows Azure Mobile Services](http://www.windowsazure.com/en-us/develop/mobile/) (WAMS) is a really neat technology by Microsoft to get you started very quickly with simple mobile apps.
 It's a _"Mobile Backend as a Service"_.
 It also provides a nice extensibility model for more advanced scenarios with server-side JavaScript.